-Being able to utilize one's automobile for towing can be of great benefit.
-For the family that owns a boat or camper, or regularly travels with a loved one who has a mobility scooter or power wheelchair, it is important to understand trailer hitch classes and how to properly and correctly install them.
+For the family that owns a boat or camper, or regularly travels with a loved one who has a mobility scooter or power wheelchair, equipping your vehicle for handle towing capabilities can help you stay on the go and enjoy your favorite activities.
+Before you get started, it is important to understand trailer hitch classes and how to properly install your hitch.

 For automobiles, there are three main hitch classes.
 These all vary in the type of receiver and the amount of weights that can be pulled.

 A Class One (I) receiver has a Gross Trailer Weight (GTW) of up to 2000 pounds.
 This type of receiver will fit on all types of vehicles.
 This receiver is perfect for smaller cars, pickups or minivans and is generally used to carry bicycle racks, camping racks and other light towing items.
 If only a small rack is going to be used on this receiver, there is no need to set up a wiring harness.

 A hitch that is rated as Class Two (II) is able to pull up to 3000 pounds GTW.
 This is ideal for larger cars, vans, full-size pickup trucks and SUVs.
 A class two hitch is generally used to pull a snowmobile trailer, small boat trailer, camper or motorcycle trailer.

 A Class Three (III) hitch is able to pull up to 5000 pounds GTW.
 This is essential for pulling midsize campers and boats, and can be utilized on midsize pickup trucks, vans and SUVs.
 This class of hitch may not work on all automobiles.